-This program is approved by the National Association of School Psychologists the Council for the Accreditation of Teacher Education and the Illinois State Board of Education.
-Graduates of the specialist program are eligible to sit for the state and national certification examinations for school psychologists.
+This program is approved by the National Association of School Psychologists and the Illinois State Board of Education.
+Graduates of the specialist program are eligible to sit for the state and national licensure/certification examinations for school psychologists.

 Specialist in School Psychology